OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Batch Post-Balancing Dispatcher

 \subsection{Batch Post-Balancing Algorithms}

-As we have analyzed, any permutation or rearrangement among the examples of all mini-batches across DP instances will not affect the training results.
-Therefore, we need to devise algorithms to find the optimal rearrangement to address the imbalance.
+Because any permutation or rearrangement among the examples of all mini-batches across DP instances will not affect the training results (\S\ref{sec:opp}), we devise algorithms to find the optimal rearrangement to address the imbalance.

 \textbf{Problem formulation.} Assume there are $d$ DP instances involved in the training, $\mathcal{I}_0, I_1, \dots, I_{d-1}$.
 Each DP instance randomly samples a mini-batch from the dataset.
 For $0\leq i < d$, the mini-batch of instance $I_i$ can be regarded as a set comprised of several examples.
 We denote this set by $S_i$ and the number of examples in this set by $b_i$.
 Each example is sequential data with length $l_{i, j}$ ($0 \leq i < d,~ 0 \leq j < b_i$).
 Therefore, the batch length of the mini-batch for instance $I_i$, denoted by $L_i$, is given by: